-ruge
+Page

 The Territory at a glance 3

-I. Constitutional, legal and political issues
+I. Cor stitutional, legal and political issues 4

-II. .
-Budget
+II.
+Buc lget 6

 III.
-Eco nomic conditions 6
+Economic conditions 7

 A. General.
-6
+7

 B. Tourism and construction 7

 C. Financial services 7

 D. Agriculture and fisheries 8

-E. Communications and utilities 8
+E. Communications and utilities 9

 IV.
-Social conditions
+Social conditions 9

 A. General.
 9

-B. Labour and immigration 9
+B. Labour and immigration 10

+C. Education 10

+D. Public health 11

 Note: The information contained in the present working paper has been derived from public sources, including those of the territorial Government, and from information transmitted to the Secretary-General by the administering Power under Article 73 e of the Charter of the United Nations.
-Information was transmitted by the administering Power on 8 December 2016.
+Information was transmitted by the administering Power on 18 December 2017.
 Further details are contained in previous working papers, available from www.un.org/en/decolonization/workingpapers.shtml.

-A/AC.109/2017/15

-C. Education 10

-D. Public health 10
+A/AC.109/2018/15

 E. Crime and public safety 11

-F. Human rights 11
+F. Human rights 12

-V. Env ironment 12
+V. Environment 13

 VI.
-Rel ations with international organizations and partners 13
+Relations with international organizations and partners 14

 VII.
-I. Future status of the Territory
+Future status of the Territory 14

-A. Position of the territorial Government 13
+A. Position of the territorial Government.
+14

-B. Position of the administering Power 13
+B. Position of the administering Power 14

 VIII.
-Act ion taken by the General Assembly 14
+Action taken by the General Assembly 15

+Annex

+Map of the Turks and Caicos Islands 18